chkwon/PATHSolver.jl/README.md

 - `x = ub`, then `F(x) ≤ 0`

-# Supporting OS X and Linux

-This package currently supports Mac OS X and Linux.
-(If you experience erros in installing and building the package, please create issues and report.)

 # License

 Without a license, the PATH Solver can solve problem instances up to with up to 300 variables and 2000 non-zeros.
 For larger problems, the web page of the PATH Solver provides a temporary license that is valid for a year.
 A new license is provided each year in the web page.
 Visit the [license page](http://pages.cs.wisc.edu/~ferris/path/LICENSE) of the PATH Solver.

-Edit your `.bash_profile` file.
+For example, in Mac OS X: Edit your `.bash_profile` file.
 For example, if you have `Atom` editor:
 ```bash
 atom ~/.bash_profile
 ```